Nuru Bayramov: Scientific activity

-Nuru Bayramov's scientific career has started from student days.
-He has been a member of the Student Scientific Community from the third year of the university, the chairman of the Student Scientific Society of the Faculty of Treatment and Prevention between 1984 and 1986, and has repeatedly spoken at conferences of Student Scientific Societies in Azerbaijan and various countries of the USSR.
+Nuru Bayramov's scientific career started in his student days.
+He has been a member of the Student Scientific Community since the third year of the university, the chairman of the Student Scientific Society of the Faculty of Treatment and Prevention between 1984 and 1986, and has repeatedly spoken at conferences of Student Scientific Societies in Azerbaijan and various countries of the USSR.
 While he was a student, he published 11 scientific papers.
-Given his excellent studentship and active involvement in research, he was awarded the Lenin Scholarship, the highest scholarship of the Institute in 1985.
-He continued his scientific activity during clinical internship and received patent certificate for the new treatment of Pilonidal sinus disease.
+Given his excellent studentship and active involvement in research, he was awarded the Lenin Scholarship, the highest scholarship of the institute, in 1985.
+He continued his scientific activity during clinical internship and received a patent certificate for the new treatment of Pilonidal sinus disease.

 His later research activity continued between 1988 and 1991 as a postgraduate study in Department of General Surgery in I.M.
 Sechenov First Moscow State Medical University.
 He has done scientific work on the use of lasers in surgery under the guidance of professors V.I.
 Gostishev and V.A.
 Vertyanov.

-Between 1991 and 1994 he continued research of the use of lasers and the water-soluble based ointments for treatment of gunshot and cold injuries in Azerbaijan Medical University.
-Results of this studies were published in some articles and doctoral thesis.
+Between 1991 and 1994, he continued research of the use of lasers and water-soluble based ointments for treatment of gunshot and cold injuries in Azerbaijan Medical University.
+Results of these studies were published in some articles and doctoral theses.

-His next research activity continued in 1994–2000 at the Advanced Specialty Hospital of Turkey, Başkent University, Ankara University and Van Yüzüncü Yıl University.
-In addition to being specialized in these education and research centers, he has performed clinical and experimental studies on transplantation, liver resection and laparoscopic surgery.
-Liver resection in live donors, water-jet for liver resection, CUSA) and argon coagulation in the cirrhotic liver resection, effects of lasers and dalargin on liver regeneration, liver regeneration after resection, prevention of postresection complications, complication after laparoscopic surgery, classification of the gunshot injuries of the liver have been his main research topics of this period.
+His next research activity continued from 1994 to 2000 at the Advanced Specialty Hospital of Turkey, Başkent University, Ankara University and Van Yüzüncü Yıl University.
+In addition to being specialized in these education and research centers, he has performed clinical and experimental studies on transplantation, liver resection, and laparoscopic surgery.
+Liver resection in live donors, water-jet for liver resection, (CUSA) and argon coagulation in the cirrhotic liver resection, effects of lasers and dalargin on liver regeneration, liver regeneration after resection, prevention of postresection complications, complication after laparoscopic surgery, classification of the gunshot injuries of the liver have been his main research topics of this period.
 He conducted an experimental study on the use of waterjet in liver resection at the Van Yüzüncü Yıl University in 1997 and was able to specify some parameters of the water jet (diameter and pressure).
 Several articles and one doctoral thesis on this topic are defended.

 As a result of clinical and experimental studies on liver resection and transplantation he has published 2 monographs and 31 articles.
 In 1999 he defended his thesis on "Prediction and prevention of complications after liver resection" and received a scientific degree of "Doktor Nauk in Medical Sciences".